on skin research projects

-Ever since our creation, Genoskin has collaborated with major international companies of the cosmetic, pharmaceutical or chemical sector to help science move forward and increase the range of reliable skin models available on the market.
+Ever since our creation, Genoskin has collaborated with major international companies of the biopharmaceutical, chemical, or cosmetic sector to help science move forward and increase the range of reliable skin models available on the market.
 We strive to create innovative skin models with a high predictive value and for a wide range of applications.
 We are always open to new collaborations with public and private institutions to develop skin models that are adapted to your needs.

 To contribute to fundamental research, Genoskin facilitates access to its models for academic laboratories.
 We have a particular interest in studying skin metabolism in all its aspects.
 Preferential rates apply for academic laboratories who would like to use our skin models to further their research projects.
 Should you like more information on our current range of human skin models and their applications, please visit our product pages.
 For a detailed quotation on our models and available research services, please don’t hesitate to contact us.